23

 SUSTAINABLE CHOICES

 The choices we make, determine our ability to make sustainability happen, to determine what’s best and for whom (the earth, future generations, and the masses) can be a daunting task/decision(s).
 We are talking about the fundamental/early ideas and decisions that can lead to a more holistic systems thinking or in contrast short-term destructive practices, and these get played out by many decentralized corporations, business, organizations, individuals’ everyday.
 So the questions to ask are: how to decide what is best?
 How to convince someone to do something else?
 How to find out what to question in the first place?
 What is “wrong”?
 How to see through the fog of our conventions and normative practices?—these everyday things can have a tremendous effect on our world, cumulatively destroying or creating.
 How do we get to the goal, from here to there?
-It comes down to incremental-ism, baby steps toward sustainability, becoming greener and greener, more earth friendly, more like ecosystems (no waste), that is our goal to affect the whole; but we can’t get “out there” over night, we can think it, and then we begin to evolve to it.
+It comes down to incremental-ism, baby steps toward sustainability, becoming greener and greener, more earth friendly, more like ecosystems (no waste systems), that is our goal to affect the whole; but we can’t get “out there” over night, we start by thinking we can or need to driven by crisis, and then we begin to evolve to it.

 In Jared Diamond’s book Collapse: How Societies Choose to Fail or Succeed he argues that the determinism can have two categories biological and cultural—and cultural entrenchment occurs where societies choose to keep living on in unsustainable manners based on cultural reasons rather that choosing to change and adapt to biological concerns.[iii]
 Where rational actors, who must have suspected that the destruction of resources would result in the destruction of their civilization, still stand by passively and watch their own demise[iv].
 Ignoring possible choices that could result in a different culture and outcome.